Penn Payment Plan

 |October 15||March 15|

-These due dates are associated with automatic payments and cannot be changed.
+These due dates are associated with ALL payments and cannot be changed, regardless of payment method.

 Within Penn.Pay, click on the “Payment Plans” tab and select “Enroll in Payment Plan.”
 You will be prompted to confirm the plan details and the amount you wish to budget.
 After you input your payment method, you can review your Payment Plan Agreement and finalize your plan.

 A plan can be initiated by either the student or by an Authorized User.
 Authorized Users can make payments on a plan that their student has set up, but a student cannot make a payment on a plan set up by an Authorized User.
 Banking information is confidential and only the user will be able to see and access this information.
-If a student has two parents who would each like to pay separately on a plan, it is suggested that the student sign up for the plan and then give access to each parent as an Authorized User.
-Each parent will pay their agreed upon portion of the plan each month.
+Multiple Authorized Users can enroll in the same student's payment plan.

-To make a change to the budgeted amount or cancel the plan, please contact us at email@example.com.
+Students and their Authorized Users can make changes to their payment plan within Penn.Pay.
 You will be responsible for any balance due on your student account after your Payment Plan has been modified or canceled.

 Yes.
 When you enroll, you will be required to enter either a checking/savings account or credit card number that will be used to automatically withdraw funds on your installment due dates.
 The payment method you choose will be used for the all scheduled payments.